AuReMe/aureme_docker/docs/faq.rst

 A manner of exploring and analyzing the topology of a metabolic network is to use the `MeneTools <https://pypi.org/project/MeneTools/>`_ (Metabolic Network Topology Tools).
 Two MeneTools: Menecheck and Menescope are included in AuReMe.
-You could run the one or the other individually.
+You can run the one or the other individually.

 +------------------------------------------+-------------------------------------------+
 | **Input files**                          | **Result files**                          |